-The Omega juicer vs the Greenstar juicer is two of the best masticating juicers on the market.
+The Green star juicer vs Omega juicer is two of the best budget masticating juicers on the market.
 They both have a lot of features that make them worth your money, but which one is right for you?
 In this blog post, we’ll explore those differences and hopefully help you decide what to buy.

 Table of Content